Newborn and older

-Essential oil blend with French lavender and organic tea tree.
+Essential oil blend with French lavender and tea tree.
 Product description:

-Our natural, food-grade diaper rash cream includes ingredients such as ultra-purified lanolin and vitamin-grade zinc (12%), in addition to organic tea tree and aloe vera.
-California Baby® Diaper Rash Cream contains our proprietary Calming™ aromatherapy blend which includes French lavender.Cloth Diaper FAQ:
+Our natural, food-grade diaper rash ointment includes ingredients such as ultra-purified lanolin and vitamin-grade zinc (12%), in addition to organic tea tree and coconut oil.
+California Baby® Diaper Rash Ointment contains our proprietary Calming™ pure essential oil blend which includes French lavender.Cloth Diaper FAQ:

-California Baby uses USP pharmaceutical grade lanolin, which is ultra-purified, instead of petroleum based or fish oil ingredients as a moisture barrier in our diaper rash cream.
-Because lanolin will melt when diapers are washed in the hot water cycle, our Diaper Rash Cream should not leave a residue or affect the absorbency of cloth diapers.
+California Baby uses USP pharmaceutical grade lanolin, which is ultra-purified, instead of petroleum based or fish oil ingredients as a moisture barrier in our diaper rash ointment.
+Because lanolin will melt when diapers are washed in the hot water cycle, our Diaper Rash Ointment should not leave a residue or affect the absorbency of cloth diapers.
 We suggest you patch test prior to use.For Grownups:

-- Dab California Baby® Diaper Rash Cream on facial blemishes to help dry them up and decrease redness.
+- Dab California Baby® Diaper Rash Ointment on facial blemishes to help dry them up and decrease redness.

 Benefits & Features:

 More information on diaper rash:

 - Flip-top cap for quick and easy, one-handed use.

 - Our Diaper Rash Ointment is made with ultra-purified lanolin, instead of the more typical mineral oil found in diaper rash ointments, to create a moisture barrier

 - May be used on moist red rashes